Home » Oil and Gas » Royalty » Decline of Natural Gas Well Production and Royalties Over Time

 The Useful Life of a Well

-Because the yield declines rapidly as much as 50% of the total gas that will flow from the well could be produced in the first five to ten years.
+The typical well might yield as much as half of its gas in the first five years of production.
 Wells might then continue to produce for a total of twenty to thirty years but at lower and lower production rates.
 Caution with production and royalty expectations is recommended because long-term experience from shale formations in the United States is not available.

 New Gas from Future Technologies?